datacamp/base-plugin/README.md

 # plugins-boilerplate
-JS boilerplate to create plugins
+JS boilerplate to create plugins.

 As Convention, a Datacamp JS plugin should:
 - `export default` the plugin class.